theodi/synthetic-data-tutorial/README.md

 Download this repository either as a zip or using Git.

-Change direcory in to the repo, install a virtualenv and install the dependent libaries.
+Change directory in to the repo, install a _virtualenv_ and install the dependent libraries.

 ```bash
 cd /path/to/repo/synthetic_data_tutorial/